Dr. Bernard Toney

 Conclusion: Clinicians should carefully weigh the increased risks of using normal saline for critically ill patients who are expected to receive large amounts of intravenous fluids for extended periods.
 Using a balanced crystalloid in these circumstances appears to be a safer choice for the patient.

 Ginn D. Balanced Crystalloids versus Normal Saline, is the Choice Clinically Significant?.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.